 I will be analyzing my interviews as "constructed cuts" (Barad 1999), instigating a contingent boundary in order to garner a conditional form of knowledge production, in which I address how my interviewees "intra-act" (Barad 1999) with their clothing, closets and relate their gender identity to their clothing.
 I do not aim to be representative of this group of people in any way; however, I simply want to suggest that the process of getting dressed is perhaps more complicated than we have previously considered it to be.
 Following Valentine (2007), I wish to highlight the tensions that arose in my interviews rather than attempting to simply highlight examples that support my theoretical framework.
 I am interested in what these tensions tell us and what they do in complicating how we understand the process of dressing.
+When possible, I addressed contradictions that arose during the interview, however sometimes I didn't pick up on the ambiguities until the transcribing and coding process.
+As a result, there are many contradictions within the conclusions of my research.
+These interviews demonstrate that the way in which gender is theorized, is not necessarily the way in which it is enacted or discussed.
+I hope to show how theory informs practice and practice can help shape and interrogate theory.
+Once again, drawing on Valentine (2007), I strived to take into account how I was being led to this group of respondents, and my role in naming my initial participants as trans or gender nonconforming, and asking my friends and professors to do the same.

-&lt;sup>7 I claim that these are intra-actions instead of interactions because I do not want to impose the hierarchy that interaction implies such as that one subject interacts with another subject or object rather than considering the "inseparability of the objects and agencies of observation" (Barad 1999, 5).
+7 I claim that these are intra-actions instead of interactions because I do not want to impose the hierarchy that interaction implies such as that one subject interacts with another subject or object rather than considering the "inseparability of the objects and agencies of observation" (Barad 1999, 5).